davidjhenning6/invaders/README.md

     DONE->momentum can end shorter than expected as the count starts midflight and ends when the count is done not at the final push of 'w''a''s''d'

+    DONE->movement speeds out of control when a key is held for more than 3 seconds caused by ratio!!!! solution idea check difference when setting update position to limit it to a maximum amount could even be implemented in the setter theoretically

    ---------------------Note---------------------

    new patch momentum slows into stop